fukurosan/kiwicomponents/ReadMe.md

 ## What is this?
 Kiwi Components is a web SDK.

-Kiwi Components aims to be a library that simplifies the most boilerplate intensive work in web application development. few features include:
+Kiwi Components aims to be a library that simplifies the most boilerplate intensive work in web application development.

+This includes things like:
 - Window Management
 - Tooltips
 - Context Menus